-The [UG] in section Top Page > Settings > Date/Time/Timer specifies the configuration and default value is (Off) for the Auto Logout Timer.
+Findings: The [UG] in section "Top Page > Settings > System Setting Items > Date/Time/Timer" specifies the configuration and default value (180 seconds) of the Auto Logout Timer.

-The [AGD] in section 3.3.2.5 WIM Auto Logout Settings specifies the configuration of the Web Image Monitor Auto Logout.
+The [AGD] in section 3.3.2.4 WIM Auto Logout Settings specifies the configuration of the Web Image Monitor Auto Logout.
 Default value is 60 minutes.

-- 149. The evaluator shall also perform the following tests: - 150.
-1. If it is settable, the evaluator shall check to ensure that the time until the termination of the session can be set up by the method of setting specified in the administrator guidance. - The evaluator shall check to ensure that the session terminates after the specified time interval. - 3.
-The evaluator shall perform the tests 1 and 2 described above for all the user sessions identified in the TSS.
+151. 1.
+If it is settable, the evaluator shall check to ensure that the time until the termination of the session can be set up by the method of setting specified in the administrator guidance.

+2. The evaluator shall check to ensure that the session terminates after the specified time interval.

+3. The evaluator shall perform the tests 1 and 2 described above for all the user sessions identified in the TSS.